 After two weeks of defeat, Jack had decided that the Wednesday before Thanksgiving had to be it.
 After a few hours of convincing Alexa to leave work early to go to the farm with their dog for the afternoon, they hopped in the car and headed out.
 Only one block from home, Alexa decided she needed her work computer just in case someone were to need something.
 Jack patiently turned the car around.
 Soon, they were on the road again.
 However, as they took the ramp from their neighborhood onto Route 50, the tire began making a horrible noise.
 Alexa said to pull off at the next exit and to head to Tire Discounters, where they were told the tire was not safe to drive on long distance.
 Not unfamiliar with flat tires this year (two abroad and three at home this year) they decided to drive instead to the nature preserve in Terrace Park.

-Day of transportation will be provided in your invitation.
+Transportation information for the day of will be provided in your invitation.

 We encourage all guests who intend to imbibe to take advantage of this service or to coordinate car pooling with a designated driver.
-There are no reliable ride-share drivers in the area and the roads are not well marked or lit at night.
-Transportation will be available throughout the evening, so you are able to head back at your convenience.
+There are no reliable ride-share services in the area and the roads are not well marked or lit at night.